 Section 504 Eligibility

 Students with disabilities (temporary or permanent) that substantially limit their ability to succeed in school may be eligible for accommodations under Section 504.
-For further information, please see your school administrator or counselor or contact the District’s 504 coordinator, James Wogan, Manager, at 510-644-6316.
+More information is available on the Section 504 Page.

-The Manager of Student Services is the Complaint Officer for the Berkeley Unified School District.
 All concerns and complaints are taken seriously.
 We value the concerns of our parents, staff, students and community and support resolution through a clearly outlined complaint process.
-More information, including Complaint Forms, is available online on the Complaint Procedures page and in person at:
+More information, including Complaint Forms, is available online on the Complaint Procedures page.